 Do you have questions about the Won Institute’s Doctor of Acupuncture & Chinese Medicine (DACM) or Doctor of Acupuncture (DAc) program?
 Check out our frequently asked questions.

-Q: WHAT DOCTORAL PROGRAMS DOES WON INSTITUTE FOR GRADUATE STUDIES PLAN TO OFFER?
+Q: WHAT DOCTORAL PROGRAMS DOES THE WON INSTITUTE OF GRADUATE STUDIES PLAN TO OFFER?

 Q: WHAT IS A TRANSITIONAL DOCTORATE?

 A: A transitional degree is designed to complete and complement a student’s previously completed coursework in order to allow them to achieve competencies associated with a higher degree.
 The most recent example of this was the transition of many physical therapists who held the master’s degree to Doctors of Physical Therapy (DrPT).
 In the field of acupuncture and Oriental medicine people who hold a master’s in acupuncture or Oriental medicine can enroll in a transitional professional doctoral program.

 Q: WHAT IS THE DACM AND HOW IS IT DIFFERENT FROM THE DAC?

 A: The DAC is a track within the DACM and is not a separate degree.
 Both are offered by the Won Institute are transitional and are the same in terms of course content.
 The difference between them is based on the student’s prior work.
 The difference is in the prior training of the student.
 Students who have earned an ACAOM accredited master’s program in acupuncture may enter the Doctor of Acupuncture (DAC.) program.
 Students who have earned their master’s in acupuncture and Oriental Medicine (East Asian Medicine) may join the Doctor of Acupuncture and Chinese Medicine (DACM) program.
 Students who hold a master’s degree in acupuncture and postgraduate certificate in Chinese herbal medicine may also join for the DACM.